 A smart link is a powerful upgrade on regular, everyday links.
 There are several different kinds of smart links out there, but they’re essentially all URLs that you can share, track, and customize according to your needs.

-Some smart links come with landing pages that can route visitors to many different destinations instead of just one.
+Smart links can come with landing pages route visitors to many different destinations instead of just one.
 On top of that, smart links can automatically adjust the destinations based on criteria like visitor location and device.
 This creates a win-win all around: Link visitors get a tailored experience that matches their preferences, while you see better results from your marketing efforts.

 What does a smart link look like?

-Regular links are often long and ugly, filled with random numbers and letters.
-Smart links are short, easy to remember and use real words that are relevant to what you’re promoting.
+Smart links are short, easy to remember, and use real words that are relevant to what you’re promoting.

-Once you create a smart link, you can instantly share it anywhere across the web.
-And because the URL is branded, visitors will feel more confident that they’re clicking through to trustworthy content.
-Here’s an example of a smart link created by the band Tolstoys for one of their singles: lnk.to/gentle
+Once you create a smart link, you can instantly share it anywhere online or offline with a QR code.
+Since the URL is branded, visitors will feel more confident that they’re clicking through to trustworthy content.

 You can take a guess that the majority of your audience is using one service over another, but you still risk losing out on tons of engagement, streams, and potential revenue.